Donbas: In independent Ukraine (from 1991)

 Power in the Donbas became concentrated in a regional political elite, known as oligarchs, during the early 2000s.
 Privatisation of state industries led to rampant corruption.
 Regional historian Hiroaki Kuromiya described this elite as the "Donbas clan", a group of people that controlled economic and political power in the region.
 Prominent members of the "clan" included Viktor Yanukovych and Rinat Akhmetov.

 During the 2010 Ukrainian presidential election, most people in Donbas voted for Viktor Yanukovych.

 A brief attempt at gaining autonomy by pro-Viktor Yanukovych politicians and officials was made in 2004 during the Orange Revolution.
 The so-called South-East Ukrainian Autonomous Republic was intended to consist out of nine South-Eastern regions of Ukraine.
 The project was initiated on 26 November 2004 by the Luhansk Oblast Council, and was discontinued the next month by the Donetsk Oblast Council.
 On 28 November 2004, in Sievierodonetsk, the so-called First All-Ukraine Congress of People's Deputies And Local-Council's Deputies took place, organised by the supporters of Viktor Yanukovych.

-A total of 3,576 delegates from 16 oblasts of Ukraine, Crimea and Sevastopol took part in the congress, claiming to represent over 35 million citizens.
+A total of 3,576 delegates from 16 oblasts of Ukraine, the Autonomous Republic of Crimea and Sevastopol took part in the congress, claiming to represent over 35 million citizens.
 Moscow Mayor Yurii Luzhkov and an advisor from the Russian Embassy were present in the presidium.
 There were calls for the appointment of Viktor Yanukovych as president of Ukraine or prime minister, for declaring of martial law in Ukraine, dissolution of the Verkhovna Rada, creation of self-defence forces, and for the creation of a federative South-Eastern state with its capital in Kharkiv.

 Donetsk Mayor Oleksandr Lukyanchenko, however, stated that no one wanted autonomy, but rather sought to stop the Orange Revolution demonstrations going on at the time in Kyiv and negotiate a compromise.
 After the Orange Revolution's victory, some of the organisers of the congress were charged with "encroachment upon the territorial integrity and inviolability of Ukraine", but no convictions were made.

 In other parts of Ukraine during the 2000s, the Donbas was often perceived as having a "thug culture", as being a "Soviet cesspool", and as "backward".
 Writing in the Narodne slovo newspaper in 2005, commentator Viktor Tkachenko said that the Donbas was home to "fifth columns", and that speaking Ukrainian in the region was "not safe for one's health and life".
 It was also portrayed as being home to pro-Russian separatism.
 The Donbas is home to a significantly higher number of cities and villages that were named after Communist figures compared to the rest of Ukraine.
 Despite this portrayal, surveys taken across that decade and during the 1990s showed strong support for remaining within Ukraine and insignificant support for separatism.